An Unbiased Risk Estimator for Learning with Augmented Classes: Introduction

-Since the empirical risk estimator is evaluated directly over the testing distribution, the \textsc{Eulac} algorithm enjoys several favorable properties.
-Theoretically, our algorithm enjoys both asymptotic (consistency) and non-asymptotic (generalization error bound) guarantees.
-Notably, the non-asymptotic analysis further justifies the capability of our algorithm in utilizing unlabeled data, since the generalization error becomes smaller with an increasing number of unlabeled data.
-Moreover, extensive experiments further validate the effectiveness of our approach.
-It is noteworthy to mention that our approach can now perform the standard cross validation procedure to select parameters, while most geometric-based algorithms cannot and thus heavily rely on experience to tune parameters, since the cross validation of these algorithms is biased due to unavailability of the testing distribution.

-The main contributions of this paper are as follows. \begin{itemize} \item[(1)] We propose the \emph{class shift} condition for the LAC problem, which models the connection between training and testing distributions. \item[(2)] Based on the class shift condition, we establish an unbiased risk estimator over the testing distribution, by exploiting unlabeled data. \item[(3)] We propose the \textsc{Eulac} algorithm to empirically minimize the unbiased estimator.
-We further prove its theoretical effectiveness by both asymptotic and non-asymptotic analysis, and validate its empirical superiority by extensive experiments. \end{itemize}
+\textsc{Eulac} enjoys several favorable properties.
+Theoretically, our approach has both asymptotic (consistency) and non-asymptotic (generalization error bound) guarantees.
+Notably, the non-asymptotic analysis further justifies the capability of our approach in exploiting unlabeled data, since the generalization error becomes smaller with an increasing number of unlabeled data.
+Moreover, extensive experiments validate the effectiveness of our approach.
+It is noteworthy to mention that our approach can now perform the standard cross validation procedure to select parameters, while most geometric-based approaches cannot due to the unavailability of the testing distribution, and their parameters setting heavily relies on the experience.
+We summarize main contributions of this paper as follows. \begin{compactitem} \item[(1)] We propose the \emph{class shift condition} to characterize the connection between known and augmented classes for the learning with augmented class problem. \item[(2)] Based on the class shift condition, we establish an \emph{unbiased risk estimator} over the testing distribution for the LAC problem by exploiting the unlabeled data.
+Similar results are also attainable for a general setting of class distribution change. \item[(3)] We develop our \textsc{Eulac} approach with the unbiased risk estimator, whose theoretical effectiveness is proved by both consistency and generalization error analyses.
+We also conduct extensive experiments to validate its empirical superiority. \end{compactitem}

-This paper is organized as follows.
-First, we will discuss the relationship between our method and the related works of LAC problem.
-Meanwhile, some other relevant topics regarding reliable machine learning algorithms will also be included (Section~\ref{sec:related-work}).
-Then, we formally describe the LAC problem and introduce notations used in the rest of this paper (Section~\ref{sec:preliminary}).
-Next, we propose the class shift condition and show how to establish an unbiased risk estimator with labeled and unlabeled training data, which finally gives our algorithm (Section~\ref{sec:proposal}).
-Afterwards, we provide the theoretical properties of our algorithm containing both asymptotic and non-asymptotic analyses(Section~\ref{sec:theory}).
-Finally, we validate the effectiveness of our method by extensive experiments (Section~\ref{sec:expr}).